Raffo/presentations/docker-intro/docker-intro.md

 ---

-# Agenda

-- Docker basics
-- Why Docker
-- Creating our first Docker container
-- A look behind the scenes
----

 # This is a kind of short intro to docker.
 I've seen better tutorials... but they are about 700 slides.
 Go check it out if you want: https://container.training

 ---
 # Docker basics